BCCHR-trainee-omics-group/StudyGroup/workshops/RNA-seq-Workshop-2021/scripts/TOG_RNAseqWorkshop2021_Part_2.md

 genes <- topTable(efit_lactate, coef = "COVIDyes", adjust.method = "fdr", p.value = 0.05, n = Inf, sort.by = "logFC")
 genes <- rownames(genes)

+#We'll only use the top 200 genes as the maximum number of queries biomaRt can take is 500
+genes <- genes[1:200]
 head(genes)
 ```